CaptainPineapple/go-mcprotocol/README.md

 # go-mcprotocol

-go-mcprotocol is a library for PLC (Programmable Logic Controller) access
+go-mcprotocol is a library for PLC (Programmable Logic Controller) access.

+This client supports a constant TCP connection that is kept alive until explicitly closed.

 ## Project Status